 Felix P. Chee was elected to the Board of Teck in April 2010.
-He is a graduate of York University (MBA-Finance and Accounting), Imperial College, London University, UK (MSc-Operations Research) and Loughborough University, UK (B.Tech) (Hons)-Industrial Engineering).
+He is a graduate of York University (MBA-Finance and Accounting), Imperial College, London University, UK (MSc-Operations Research) and Loughborough University, UK (B.Tech) (Hons-Industrial Engineering).
 Mr. Chee was the Chief Representative in Canada of China Investment Corporation, Beijing, China from 2011 to 2014.
-Mr. Chee is a director of Aurigen Reinsurance Company and a board member of Bridgepoint Health in Toronto, Ontario.
 He was the President and CEO of the University of Toronto Asset Management Corporation from 2003-2008 and Executive Vice President and Chief Investment Officer of Manulife Financial from 1997-2001.